One of the most common questions we hear as home builders is “What does it cost per square foot to build a home?”

 - Are there trees to remove to create space for your new home?

-- If there is a lot of rock on your property, you may need to add room in your budget for blasting.
+- Is there is a lot of rock on your property?
+You may need to add room in your budget for blasting.

-- Small subdivision lots are often cheaper to build on.
+- Subdivision lots are often cheaper to build on.
 Sewer, storm-water, and water services are usually provided for these lots.
-But, a small subdivision lot can mean having to truck away excavated soil.
-It also means bringing back new soil to backfill around the home when completed.

 - Is there an existing house to tear down and remove?